 - Females should be 2 months past birth and no longer breast feeding / Hembras con camada deben de tener al menos 2 meses de haber parido y de preferencia que no estén amamantando

 - Minimum 3 moths of age / Perros y gatos mayores de los tres (3) meses de edad

 - Bring a cage or blanket to carry from recovery / Llevar una cobija limpia para el tiempo de recuperación

 We now tattoo your pet to identify Spay Scars

 At the time of surgery, a green paste is used to tattoo your pet because it is easily recognizable and is not mistaken for natural pigmentation.
 It should not be mistaken for infection or gangrene.
-We prefer to make a separate superficial skin incision adjacent to our S/N incision and apply ink into this incision.
+We prefer to make a separate superficial skin incision (X) adjacent to our S/N incision and apply ink into this incision.
 This is called a scoring tattoo since the skin is scored with a scalpel blade and then ink is then applied.
-These procedures for tattooing are very safe and are not associated with increased risk of incisional infection.
-By design, tattoo paste is intended to be safe for such purposes.
+These procedures for tattooing are very safe and are not associated with an increased risk of incisional infection.
+By design, animal tattoo paste is intended to be safe for such purposes.